Skip to content

 3. Each iteration handles the reward chest + the “click to continue” overlay that pops after tapping.

-4. The final while_match: button.claim handles the central Claim button independently — VIP shows it in a different state from the per-day chests.
+4. The while_match: button.claim / max: 1 handles the central Claim button independently — and never fails when it isn’t lit.

-5. The max: caps and retry: interval prevent the bot from spinning when the game’s animation is slow.
+5. The max: caps and retry: intervals keep the bot from spinning when the game’s animation is slow.

 1. From the dashboard — open the debug runner at http://127.0.0.1:3000/debug-run, pick your scenario from the dropdown, click Run.
 You see step-by-step decisions and which match / cond evaluated to what.